UnderNotic/minimal-mistakes/_posts/2020-04-10-serverless-for-dummies-pragmatic-encounter.md

 ## <b style="color: #ff1b1b">Section #3</b>

 Finally, for each song from the playlist, we need to have link to youtube video and return it as a final response.
-To do so we call Youtube with `GET` request.
+To do so we call youtube with `GET` request.
 For this request no token is needed, we just set the `app key` in query parameters.

 Also in query params we provide: